Kwasi Kwarteng: Early career

-Before becoming a member of parliament, Kwarteng worked as a columnist for The Daily Telegraph and as a financial analyst at JPMorgan Chase as well as at WestLB and the hedge fund Odey Asset Management.
+Before becoming an MP, Kwarteng worked as a columnist for The Daily Telegraph and as a financial analyst at JPMorgan Chase as well as at WestLB and the hedge fund Odey Asset Management.
 He wrote a book, Ghosts of Empire, about the legacy of the British Empire, published by Bloomsbury in 2011.
 He also co-authored Gridlock Nation with Jonathan Dupont in 2011, about the causes of and solutions to traffic congestion in Britain.

 Early political career

 Considered "a rising star on the right of the party" by 2015, Kwarteng initially became a Conservative candidate in the constituency of Brent East at the 2005 general election.
-He finished in third place.
+He finished in third place, behind the incumbent Liberal Democrat MP Sarah Teather and the Labour candidate Yasmin Qureshi.
 Kwarteng was chairman of the conservative think tank Bow Group in 2006.
 In the same year, The Times suggested that he could become the first black Conservative cabinet minister.
 He was sixth on the Conservative list of candidates for the London Assembly in the 2008 London Assembly election, but was not elected, as the Conservatives obtained only three London-wide list seats.

 Parliamentary career

 2010 election and tenure

-Kwarteng was selected as the Conservative candidate for Spelthorne in January 2010.
-Kwarteng won the seat with a majority of 10,019 votes (21.2%).
+Kwarteng was selected as the Conservative candidate for Spelthorne in January 2010, and won the seat with a majority of 10,019 votes (21.2%).
 Kwarteng did not vote on the backbench EU Referendum Bill in October 2011.
 In 2013 he described the Help to Buy housing scheme as "inflationary".

-In March 2011 he registered that he would be paid “£10,000 on a half-yearly basis” for work as “Consultant to Odey Asset Management” in the House of Commons Register of Members’ Financial Interests.
+In March 2011 he registered that he would be paid "£10,000 on a half-yearly basis" for work as "Consultant to Odey Asset Management" in the House of Commons Register of Members' Financial Interests.
 Only one payment appears to have been made.

 In 2014, his book, War and Gold: A Five-Hundred-Year History of Empires, Adventures and Debt, was published.
 It is a history of capital and the enduring ability of money, when combined with speculation, to ruin societies.
 In 2015, his next book, Thatcher's Trial: Six Months That Defined a Leader, was published.

 Kwarteng was re-elected at the 2015 general election with an increased majority of 14,152 votes.
 Kwarteng backed the UK's withdrawal from the European Union in the 2016 referendum.